Sammie Burroughs

-Sammie Lee Burroughs (born June 21, 1973) is an American former professional football linebacker who played two seasons with the Indianapolis Colts of the National Football League (NFL).
-He played college football at Itawamba Community College, Mt.
-San Antonio College, and Portland State University.
+Sammie Lee Burroughs (born June 21, 1973) is an American former professional football player who was a linebacker for two seasons with the Indianapolis Colts of the National Football League (NFL).
+He played college football at Itawamba Community College and Mt.
+San Antonio College before transferring to the Portland State Vikings.
 He was also a member of the Miami Dolphins.

 Early life and college

 Sammie Lee Burroughs was born on June 21, 1973, in Pomona, California.
 He attended Pomona High School in Pomoma.

 Burroughs first played college football at Itawamba Community College and then Mt.
 San Antonio College.
 He transferred to play for the Portland State Vikings of Portland State University, where he earned Little All-American honors.

 Professional career

 Burroughs signed with the Indianapolis Colts after going undrafted in the 1996 NFL draft.
 He had been projected as a safety in the NFL but ended up playing linebacker.
 He played in all 16 games, starting one, for the Colts during his rookie year in 1996, recording 32 solo tackles, 10 assisted tackles, and two forced fumbles.
 Burroughs also appeared in one playoff game that year.
 He played in all 16 games, starting one, for the second straight season in 1997, posting 20 solo tackles, nine assisted tackles, and one sack.
 He was placed on injured reserve in August 1998 and missed the entire season.

 Burroughs became a free agent after the 1998 season and signed a one-year contract with the Miami Dolphins in March 1999.
 He was placed on the physically unable to perform list on August 31, 1999, with a back injury and missed the entire season.
 He became a free agent after the 1999 season.